ChaoticRoman/code-review-guidelines/README.md

 * For high-impact code changes, don't hesitate to involve multiple reviewers.
 * Avoid asking "anyone" to be the reviewer.
 It's better to specify who you want to review your code.

+# During the Review

+## Reviewer's guidelines

+* Begin review as soon as possible.
+Respond promptly and approve the changes once satisfied.
+Reviews should ideally be completed by the following work day.
+* Refrain from nitpicking.
+Distinguish between blocking issues and suggestions in your comments.
+* Understand the motivation for the change and ensure it fulfills the intended purpose.
+* For larger changes, consider checking out the branch locally for a more detailed examination.
+* Any modifications made to the branch should reset approvals.

+## Submitter's guidelines

+* Respond to comments and push resolved issues to the server promptly to keep the review process flowing.

+# Approving and merging the Merge Request

+* Once satisfied, reviewer shoudl explicitly approve the MR.
+* Original author of the MR should merge the change after all approvals, he is in the position to know that all is ready to be merged.

 # Sources